DataExMachina-dev/side-eye-public/docs/content/faq.md

 ### What are snapshots?

 Snapshots are currently Ex-Ray's main feature.
-A snapshot represents information about the distributed state of execution of a service at a point in time; it contains the stack traces of all the goroutines currently alive across all the processes that are part of the snapshot (both goroutines that are currently running on-CPU, and the many more goroutines that are blocked waiting for some asynchronous condition), plus variable data that was captured from different
+A snapshot contains information about the distributed state of execution of a service at a point in time; it includes the stack traces of all the goroutines currently alive across all the processes that are part of the snapshot (both goroutines that are currently running on-CPU, and the many more goroutines that are blocked waiting for some asynchronous condition), plus variable data that was captured from different